awgn/cat/README.md

 ### Notes

-At the present moment the Cat library is tested under Linux with both glibcxx and libc++ library and with the following compilers:
+At the present moment the Cat library is tested under Linux and MacOS with both glibcxx and libc++ library and with the following compilers:

 * gcc-4.9
 * gcc-5
+* gcc-6.3
+* gcc-8
 * clang-3.5
 * clang 3.6
+* clang 6.0

 ### Acknowledgements